AstraVerge Research

 Unified Availability Model (UAM)

-A universal quantitative framework for evaluating system and business-contour availability across heterogeneous IT architectures.
+A universal quantitative framework for evaluating technical system and business-contour availability across heterogeneous IT architectures.

 AstraVerge Research Program